The Private Protected Area Program

 - deliver on the objectives of NatureAssist.

 What is a nature refuge?

-A nature refuge is a voluntary agreement between a landholder and the Queensland Government.
-A nature refuge agreement acknowledges a commitment to protect land with significant conservation value, while allowing compatible and sustainable land uses to continue.
+Before a nature refuge can be declared, a conservation agreement is negotiated between the landholder and the Queensland Government, which commits to protecting significant conservation values, while allowing compatible and sustainable land uses to continue.
 Landholders with a nature refuge continue to own and manage their land for enjoyment and/or to generate an income.
-Each nature refuge is negotiated directly with the landholder through a nature refuge agreement.

 - negotiated between the department and the landholder, and provides a framework for sustainably managing a nature refuge and protecting its significant values